-Jesse J. Liu, M.D. (also located at Veterans Affairs Portland)
+Jesse J. Liu, M.D.
+Chief of Neurosurgery at the Portland Veterans Medical Center

 Interventional Neuroradiology for Stroke

 Neurointerventional radiology, also known as interventional neuroradiology, is a medical specialty that uses the latest minimally invasive technology and imaging techniques to treat blood vessels in the brain and central nervous system.
 Minimally invasive procedures use fewer incisions (cuts) than conventional surgery.

 At the OHSU Stroke Center, our state-of-the-art interventional neuroradiology suite includes an advanced blood vessel scanner that creates high-quality, three-dimensional (3D) images.
 Using these images of your blood vessels and brain helps your healthcare team treat you more easily and safely.